On the right is a list of common problems people encounter with their windows and patio doors. We've provided solutions and suggestions for each.

 Will The Low E Glass Coating On My Windows Or Patio Doors Keep My Furniture And Flooring From Fading?

 A Low E coating can significantly reduce the rate of fading of your furniture and flooring.
 However, it will not completely prevent it.
 Please keep in mind that fabrics, wood, paint, etc. fade at varying rates and Low E coating will prolong that process.

 Why Switch To Vinyl Windows Instead of Aluminum or Wood?

 Vinyl withstands the effects of nature much better than wood or metal, making it a smart economical choice.
 Vinyl windows and patio doors will never pit, rot, rust, blister, peel, or corrode.
-You will not have to paint or lubricate vinyl windows or patior doors, since vinyl allows for smooth, maintenance-free operation year round.
+You will not have to paint or lubricate vinyl windows or patio doors, since vinyl allows for smooth, maintenance-free operation year-round.
 Vinyl's long-lasting aesthetic appeal, excellent energy efficiency, and low maintenance make it a durable and economical choice.

 Do Replacement Windows And Patio Doors Really Pay For Themselves Over Time?